 The misuse of drones is unfortunately in the news on a regular basis.
-However, within the official UAV industry, accidents are rare because so much emphasis is placed on safety.
-I have an unblemished track record of maintaining high safety standards, during well over 300 flights.
-It is essential you employ a professional approved by the CAA, for your aerial photography and aerial video, to remain safe and legal.
+However, within the official UAV industry, accidents are rare because so much emphasis is placed on drone safety.
+I have an unblemished track record of maintaining high safety standards, during over 500 drone flights.
+It is essential you employ a professional drone operator approved by the CAA, for your aerial photography and aerial video, to remain safe and legal.

 My name is Colin Aldred and Aerial Artwork is my business.

 An enjoyable career in Art & Design education included 24 years within a sixth form college as a head of department.
 My degree was in Fine Art and included photography, which has remained part of my own art practice and featured throughout my 28 years of teaching.

-I have always had a fascination for different viewpoints and particularly the view directly downward, which first featured in my mixed media artwork over 25 years ago.
+I have always had a fascination for different viewpoints and particularly the aerial view directly downward, which first featured in my mixed media artwork over 25 years ago.

-In addition to commercial work for clients, I am creating, exhibiting and selling my aerial photographs as archive quality prints.
+In addition to commercial photographs and filming work for clients, I am creating, exhibiting and selling my aerial photographs as archive quality prints.
 I post updates about my artwork in the news section of this website.

 To be able to operate a drone commercially, Aerial Artwork holds a Permission for Commercial Operation (PFCO) from the Civil Aviation Authority (CAA).
 This was first obtained in August 2015 and the current permission is valid until September 2018.
 Anyone operating a drone commercially without this permission is not safe or legal.